 Our logic ensures that the correct group of children is selected for each school.
 Where a school is an all through school (i.e. both primary and secondary) we look at the most recent primary age intake.
-We also ensure that we don’t include children who have moved home since joining the school, who are looked after or have special educational needs; as they often get priority over other pupils.
+We also ensure that we don’t include children who are looked after or have special educational needs; as they often get priority over other pupils.

 Step 2: Work out where these pupils liveOnce we have identified the group of children we are most interested in, we can analyse the data and work out where they live.
 The diagram below shows an example distribution of reception year pupils who are attending a primary school.
 For schools that admit based on distance you’ll typically see them distributed fairly evenly around the school.

-Step 3: Identify where most of the children liveNext, we apply some mathematics to these locations to work out a radius around each school that contains most of the pupils; by most we mean more than half.
+Step 3: Identify where most of the children liveNext, we apply some mathematics to these locations to work out a radius around each school that contains most of the pupils; by most we mean around 70%.
 This is the area of highest pupil concentration and an area likely to include future pupils.
 Where a school admits based on distance, when living in this area you will have a good chance of success for entry into the school.

-Step 4: Identify where almost all the children liveWe apply some further mathematics to work out where approximately 95% of the pupils live.
-This basically represents all the children, except a small number who live the furthest away, this helps by removing the outliers from the data, e.g. areas where pupils were perhaps unusually lucky to get an offer.
+Step 4: Identify where almost all the children liveWe apply some further mathematics to work out where approximately 80% of the pupils live.
 Where a school admits based on distance, when living in this area you will have a chance of success for entry into the school, but less so that being in the green area.

-Step 5: Identify were all the children liveLastly, we shade a circle containing all the children.
+Step 5: Identify were almost all the children liveLastly, we shade a circle containing 90% of the children.
+We drop the furthest 10% because we often find some huge numbers in this group that can skew everything.
+By removing these outliers from the data, e.g. pupils who were perhaps unusually lucky to get an offer or those who were admitted based on a criteria other than distance, we find the catchment indicator is much more realistic for normal circumstances.
 Where a school admits based on distance, when living in this area you will have a chance of success for entry into the school, but less so that being in the green or yellow area.
 It should be noted that you have a chance even when living outside this area as catchments can, and do, vary from one year to the next.
 We encourage you to read the caveats section below and our catchment area myths blog post.

 Step 6: Lower output areasOur second type of catchment area uses Lower Layer Super Output Areas (LSOA); this sounds complicated, but is actually quite simple.
 A LSOA is an area on a map, a bit like a postcode, which has been automatically generated by the Government to be as consistent in population size as possible, typically around 1,500 people.
 So, they are larger in rural areas and smaller in more densely populated areas.